waterchat/Pathogens/content/intro.md

 # Pathogen Content

+Add each class section exercises; add annotations to class textls

+Point to Obsidian canvas dedicated to CE210: Pathogen Control

-Add each class section exercises; add annotations to class text It shows off a few of the major file types, as well as some sample content.
+It shows off a few of the major file types, as well as some sample content.
 It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.